Beriev A-50: Russo-Ukrainian War

 In December 2018, the A-50 was deployed to Crimea.

 On 26 February 2023, during the Russian invasion of Ukraine, the Association of Security Forces of Belarus (BYPOL), a partisan group, reported that it had conducted a drone attack and damaged a Russian A-50 at the Machulishchy air base near Minsk, Belarus.
-The attacked base also hosts MiG-31 fighters used to attack Ukraine.
+The attacked base also hosts MiG-31 interceptors used to attack Ukraine.
 However, satellite imagery of the Machulishchy air base from 28 February showed no significant damage to the sole A-50 located there.
 The drone operators posted a video of a practice run of the alleged A-50U bombing on YouTube on 2 March 2023, which shows the drone flying into Machulishchy unopposed, then landing on the A-50's rotodome.
 On 3 March 2023, the drone operators posted a second video showing a drone landing on the domed area on top of the fuselage just forward of the wings followed by a loss of video signal claimed to be due to the actual explosion.

 On 17 November 2023, the British Defence Ministry said that it believed it "likely" that Russian forces were updating their A-50 early warning aircraft in anticipation of the West supplying Ukraine with modern fighter jets such as the F-16.
 The aircraft may also be integrated with ground-based S-400 missile systems.